RhetTbull/osxphotos/README.md

-  keywords  Print out keywords found in the Photos library. list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. query     Query the Photos database using 1 or more search options; if...
+  keywords  Print out keywords found in the Photos library. list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. places    Print out places found in the Photos library. query     Query the Photos database using 1 or more search options; if...
 ```